He's Got the Whole World in His Hands: Covers and adaptations

-Mahalia Jackson's version made the Billboard top 100 singles chart, topping at number 69.
+Mahalia Jackson's version made the Billboard top 100 singles chart, reaching number 69.

 In 1953, Marian Anderson sang the song before a live television audience of 60 million people, broadcast live over the NBC and CBS networks, as part of The Ford 50th Anniversary Show.
 Anderson recorded another version (in Oslo on August 29, 1958 and released on the single His Master's Voice 45-6075 AL 6075 and on the extended play En aften på "Casino Non Stop", introdusert av Arne Hestenes (His Master's Voice 7EGN 26.
 It was arranged by Harry Douglas and Ed Kirkeby).

 In 1964 Judy Garland sang it in a duet with her daughter Liza Minnelli at Minnelli's 'official presentation'.
 The concert was released as a double album, "Live" at the London Palladium.

 In February 1978, English football team Nottingham Forest F.C. released "We've Got the Whole World in Our Hands" (Warner K17110) in conjunction with local band Paper Lace; the B side featured "The Forest March".
 The song has become a favourite in British football grounds, with the lyrics adapted in various ways; for instance, "We're the worst team in the League" has been heard at Rushden & Diamonds matches as well as Crystal Palace F.C. matches.

 In 1987, American country and Christian singer Cristy Lane recorded the song and released it as a single via LS Records.
 Lane's version was released as a double A-side single, peaking at number 88 on the Billboard Hot Country Songs chart.

 In November 2022, Jason Manford released the single "Assembly Bangers", a song he had been closing his standup show with as the song came after "This Little Light of Mine" and before "When I Needed a Neighbour" in the medley as the nation will donate all profits to the Trussell Trust's Emergency Fund Appeal.

 In September 2024, Craig David released the single "In Your Hands", based on the song.